ptsochantaris/lista/Sources/Lista/Documentation.docc/Lista.md

 I just want a tiny and fast linked list with no dependencies, so I ended up writing this one, and since I ended up using it in various places, I've made it available here for others to use/copy/tweak/improve.

-Lista is a generic-typed Swift `Sequence` implemented as a simple signle-linked list and conforming to `Codable` for serialising and deserialising.
+Lista is a generic-typed Swift `Collection` implemented as a simple signle-linked list and conforming to `Codable` for serialising and deserialising.
 It has the expected performance characteristics.
 I find it most useful when implementing stacks and FIFO chains, as well as using it when an unknown (but generally large) number of items needs to be appended serially to a list.

 ## Topics